RMMichael/interop/README.md

 notes...
 qgroundcontrol is configured to mavlink to the px4 simulator ports

 #### Simulator Use Guide
-Begin by starting qgroundcontrol then cd into your PX4_Autopilot folder and run this command
+* Cd to the PX4_Autopilot folder and run this command
   `make px4_sitl gazebo_typhoon_h480`

-you should see the simulator start, everything is controlled through the qgroundcontrol application. more documentation to come
+  you should see the simulator start,

+* Then, run the server
+  from the /interop directory...
+  `sudo ./server/interop-server.sh up`
+  the terminal should be left open and running
+* Double click and open qgroundcontrol
+* Run the client and connect the mavlink to the simulator.
+  from the client directory...
+  `python3 ./tools/interop_cli.py --url http://127.0.0.1:8000 --username testuser --password testpass mavlink --device udp:localhost:14540`

+now the client is linked to the simulator and relaying telemetry to the server

 #### Using the interop_cli.py

 This file is the entrypoint for running anything client related.
 It takes many different flags and can be run once, twice, etc.
-It is executed by moving the current directory to interop/client/tools and calling...
+It is executed by moving the current directory to /interop/client and calling...
-`python3 interop_cli.py`
+`python3 ./tools/interop_cli.py`

 - The first sub-parser is client info, it takes three arguments and is required
    1. the url to where the server is being hosted (in this case)